outeredge/edge-docker-php/README.md

 # edge-docker-php

 Alpine running Nginx and PHP.
 Plays nicely with [dredger](https://github.com/outeredge/dredger).
+Designed for development use only.

 ## Provided Software
 * PHP 7